imgag/ngs-bits/doc/tools/VcfCheck.md

 	                    Default value: ''
 	  -info             Add general information about the input file to the output.
 	                    Default value: 'false'
+	  -duplicates       Check for variants occuring twice (input VCF needs to be sorted).
+	                    Default value: 'false'

 	Special parameters:
 	  --help            Shows this help and exits.